 E. Landlord has planned for the Building to contain a conference facility, in accordance with plans and specifications acceptable to Landlord in its sole discretion.
 The conference facility, if and when developed, will be part of the Common Areas and will be available for use by Tenant from time to time in accordance with rules and regulations adopted by Landlord from time to time during the term of the Lease, which rules and regulations shall become part of the Rules and Regulations attached to this Lease as Exhibit E, in accordance with the terms of Paragraph 26 of this Lease.
-Landlord reserves the right to elect (i) not to construct the conference facility, or (ii) following the initial construction, to discontinue offering the conference facility will no longer be a part of the Common Areas, and Tenant shall have no further rights to the use or occupancy thereof.
+Landlord reserves the right to elect (i) not to construct the conference facility, or (ii) following the initial construction, to discontinue offering the conference facility to Tenant at any time during the Term of the Lease, in which event the conference facility will no longer be a part of the Common Areas, and Tenant shall have no further rights to the use or occupancy thereof.